renohara23/Ren_BlueStampPortfolio/index.md

 ## Summary
-Before starting my project, modifications I wanted to add to my lie/nervousness detector were attaching a heart rate monitor to accurately determine if someone is lying, adding a display on a screen to say if the person is telling the truth, and changing the code so that it can take in account to different GSR levels when you ask multiple questions.
-I was able to achieve the third modification by adding a button to my lie detector.
-Adding a button is helpful because I made it so that you have to press a button before asking a new question, which helps create a new threshold value every single time.
-Moving on, I was able to achieve my second modification by attaching a LCD display to my lie detector.
-I achieved this by wiring the LCD display to my Arduino, and programming on Arduino code using the library "#include <LiquidCrystal.h>".
-Finally I achieved my final milestone by adding in the heart rate monitor.
-To add the heart rate monitor, I had to use the library "#include <PulseSensorPlayground.h>", and used the total score of the GSR and BPM to detect if a person is lying or not.
+Before starting my project, modifications I wanted to add to my lie/nervousness detector were attaching a heart rate monitor to accurately determine if someone is lying, adding a display on a screen to say if the person is telling the truth, and modifying the code so that it takes in account for different GSR levels when you ask multiple questions.
+I  achieved my third modification by attaching a button to my lie detector.
+Adding a button is helpful because being able to press a button before asking a new question helps create a new threshold value every single time.
+This is helpful because it takes into account the different "calm" levels in either the GSR or BPM.
+Moving on, I achieved my second modification by linking an LCD to my lie detector.
+I was able to achieve this by wiring the LCD to my Arduino and programming Arduino code using the library "#include < LiquidCrystal>".
+Having an LCD improves my lie/nervousness detector because it helps the user to easily recognize if they are lying or not.
+Finally, I achieved my final milestone by adding a heart rate monitor.
+Utilizing the heart rate monitor required me to use the library "#include <PulseSensorPlayground.h>".
+Putting a heart rate monitor enhances my project, since I'm able to use a total score of the GSR and BPM values to accurately detect the truth.

 ## Challenges
-Challenges I faced when achieving these modifications were the wiring and programming of the heart rate monitor to my project.
-For example, I remember struggling to attach my heart rate monitor to the Arduino because the wiring was messy, which made the monitor to not be able to read BPM accurately.
-I was able to overcome this challenge by fixing my wiring so that it wasn't as messy, and used longer jumper wires so that it wouldn't unplug easily.
-Another challenge I faced was programming the code so that it can take in account the new level of "calmness" of the individual.
-I overcame this challenge by programming it so that there woyuld be two baselines.
-Having two baselines is useful so that the lie detector, can ignore noise and accurately determine when a person's GSR or BPM "spikes".
+The challenges I faced when achieving these modifications were the wiring and programming of the heart rate monitor to my project.
+For example, I remember struggling to attach my heart rate monitor to the Arduino because the wiring was messy, which made the monitor unable to read BPM accurately.
+I was able to overcome this challenge by fixing my wiring so that it wasn't as messy, and using longer jumper wires so that it wouldn't unplug easily.
+Another challenge I faced was programming the code so that it could take into account the new level of "calmness" of the individual.
+I overcame this challenge by programming it so that there would be two baselines.
+Having two baselines is useful so that the lie detector can ignore noise and accurately determine when a person's GSR or BPM "spikes".

 # Final Milestone